GoogleCloudPlatform/cloud-foundation-toolkit/dm/templates/sap_hana/README.md

     - subnetwork-2: this is where the HANA DB will be deployed.
 - Set up a NAT gateway: so that your VMs can access the internet without having to have a public IP address.
 - Create necessary firewall rules, to allow connectivity between bastion hosts and the instance where HANA is deployed.
-- Install SAP HANA using by leveraging existing [templates] (https://cloud.google.com/solutions/sap/docs/sap-hana-deployment-guide).
+- Install SAP HANA using by leveraging existing [templates](https://cloud.google.com/solutions/sap/docs/sap-hana-deployment-guide).
 - Deploy two bastion-hosts.
 Once which is windows-based